julien-arino/math-of-data-science/SLIDES/MATH2740-slides-00-course-organisation.md

 ---

+# CS students, beware!

+- Use Rmarkdown, Sweave or jupyter notebook to generate a **notebook**

+- Notebooks mix formatted text and code.
+They are executable and should be submitted as source, not as pdf or html or whatever.
+So only files in .Rmd, .Rnw and .ipynb are accepted

+- Notebooks are not straight code.
+Submitting straight R code in a notebook with commented code $\Rightarrow$ 0)

+---

 # Returning assignments (computer part)

 - Computer part of the assignment goes to UMLearn
     - `R` language only (Python $\Rightarrow$ 0)
-    - Needs to be a jupyter notebook (.ipynb) or an RMarkdown file (.Rmd)
+    - Needs to be a jupyter notebook (.ipynb), a RMarkdown file (.Rmd) or a Sweave (.Rnw) file
     - Single file
     - Can submit several times but only the latest file will be used

+- Your code must run!
+It must also use the "Be friendly to others" method in [these slides](https://julien-arino.github.io/R-for-modellers/SLIDES/vignette-03-installing-using-packages.html#/be-friendly-to-others)

+---

+# Returning assignments

 - In both cases, explain what you are doing.
 Math or code without explanation will lose marks

----

-# Returning assignments

 - If an assignment has both a mathematical and a computer part, the assignment is complete if and only if both parts are handed back